kashmir96/osoappliance/content/directory/appliance-parts-suppliers/miele.md

 type: "Appliance Parts Suppliers"
 categories: ["New Zealand, Australia"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-parts-suppliers/miele.webp
+ image: /img/kitchenappliances/72.webp
- alt: 'Logo for Miele the Appliance Parts Suppliers from New Zealand, Australia'
+ alt: 'NewZealandAustralia from miele'
 ---

 # Miele is an Appliance Parts Supplier from New Zealand, Australia.